inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

   stateful service)
 * use no more than 5 GB of ephemeral disk for each replica of service X, for 99% of the month

-Note: in the first iteration, you can size your SPOs almost arbitrarily, and it's usually better to start with relaxed SLI thresholds.
+Note: in the first iteration, you can size the SPOs almost arbitrarily, and it's usually better to start with relaxed SPI thresholds.
 It is crucial that once set, **you never make pejorative adjustments** to SPOs: you always have room to make them more challenging when further improving the system.